 - “How I Learned Not To Stick Things Into Power Outlets”

 - “My Love Affair with Mac and Cheese.”

 (A long list of ways you use this food will be less interesting than a well-presented story of one particular story that stands out in your memory.)

-- “I never knew how important having a handkerchief could be, until that beautiful woman sneezed messily into her hand.”
+- “I never knew how important having a handkerchief could be, until that beautiful stranger sneeezed messily into her hand.”

-[passionate romance, stormy breakup, a chance encounter years later…]
+- [tension, frustration, and passion during a summer romance, the breakup, a chance encounter years later…]

 or it can be subtle: